the Google Fit app helps record walking tracks, sleep, weight, bike rides and calories

 - how does my body react to exercise?

 You just might have peeked at the phone app called Google Fit.
 It’s often already on a new phone.
 Without even a fitness band the app does a pretty ok job of estimating the steps you take, the route you took and the calories you burn.
 The screenshots below show the kind of information available by merely keeping the phone in a pocket.
 Some screens show a ‘share icon’ which you might use to send a map of a route you took to a friend.
 Also the info is stored for ages in the cloud – for example, I’ve effortlessly pulled the following data from Spring 2021 when my job was to walk from door to door at dozens of addresses in Cambridge – as shown here:

 Google Fit is more than this.
 It’s a data aggregator for many other apps and sensors.
 It can record things that other apps measure such as heart rate and sleep.
 This data is stored in your Google account just as photos and emails are stored in your account.
 Even if you don’t use other apps like Strava or Runkeeper, Google Fit allows you to manually record exercises or your weight.
 Some examples of measuring apps follow – and we’ll start with one that you can use immediately:

 FatSecret: what do I eat?

 Of all the measurements that I have sensors for, monitoring what goes into my face is still done manually ie I must keep a diary!
-The app FatSecret makes this easier and it requires a few minutes thinking per day.
+The app FatSecret makes recording your food intake easier and it requires a few minutes of thinking per day.
 I can quickly see a summary of today’s calories, my balance of carbs, fat and protein as well as my intake of other nutrients such as fibre and salt.